piotrek111/swagger-petstore-test/FUNCTIONAL TEST CASES.md

 ***

 #### Case 3: Add a pet for an existing `petId`
+Note: it looks like the example API simply replaces the previous entry with the new one.
+So this case is a theoretical one.
 ##### Preconditions:
 - the petId already exists
 - JSON payload for this request contains at least the minimum required information (`name` and one image link)